ifelsemaybe/calorie-macro-tracker/README.md

 ## How To Run

 If on Windows (64 bit): look into the directory x64_Release and double-click Calorie_Macro_Tracker.exe.
-Else, you'd need the compile the source files with a c++ compiler of your choice.
+Else, you'd need to compile the source files with a c++ compiler of your choice.

 (Project was built using Visual Studio 2022, on Windows, and coded entirely in C++).